Demonology Warlock DPS Mythic+ Tips — Dragonflight 10.0.7

 Fear and

-Banish are both spammable crowd control abilities that can be used to interrupt a cast in a pinch or to remove temporarily a target from combat.
+Banish are both spammable crowd control abilities that can be used to interrupt a cast in a pinch or to temporarily remove a target from combat.

 Mythic+ Talents for Demonology Warlock